openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 So let's go through each of these steps.

 ### Create a pattern
 Pattern is a single root `ngraph::Function`.
-But the only difference is that you do not need to create a function object, you just need to create and connect nGraph or special pattern operations.
+But the only difference is that you do not need to create a function object, you just need to create and connect opset or special pattern operations.
 Then you need to take the last created operation and put it as a root of the pattern.
 This root node will be used as a root node in pattern matching.
 > **NOTE**: Any nodes in a pattern that have no consumers and are not registered as root will not be used in pattern matching.

 @snippet example_ngraph_utils.cpp pattern:simple_example

 The `Parameter` operation in the example above has type and shape specified.
 These attributes are needed only to create Parameter operation class and will not be used in pattern matching.

-For instructions on how to match a pattern where `ShapeOf` takes any operation as an input, follow the [pattern matching](#pattern_matching) section.
+For more pattern examples, refer to the [pattern matching](#pattern_matching) section.

 ### Implement callback
 Callback is an action applied to every pattern entrance.
 In general, callback is the lambda function that takes Matcher object with detected subgraph.